zombieyang/sd-ppp/readme.md

 > ppp for Professional Photoshop Portal

 this extension/custom_node is mainly focus on getting/sending elements from/to Photoshop in ComfyUI or SD.
 You can do
-1. get any layer's content and mask from Photoshop.
-Even many layers in the same time.
+1. get any layer of any document in any area and amount from Photoshop.
-2. send images to Photoshop to any layer/area.
+2. send images to Photoshop to any document/layer/area.
 3. get text layer's content as prompt.
-4. set a specific boundary of Photoshop document to work.

 I hope it can make Photoshop become the workspace of your SD/ComfyUI